victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

     Authenticates without requiring user interaction.
 This is useful when the app needs to access its own resources, not those of a specific user.

-This tutorial shows you how to set all 3 of these OAuth 2 grant types.
+This tutorial shows you how to use all 3 of these OAuth 2 grant types.

 ## Authorization Code (PKCE) [](id=authorization-code-pkce)

 Follow these steps to use the Authorization Code grant type with Login
 Screenlet:

-1. First, you must set Login Screenlet's `loginMode` attribute to `oauth2Redirect`.
+1. Set Login Screenlet's `loginMode` attribute to `oauth2Redirect`.
 There are 2 ways to do this:

     -   In code, as the Login Screenlet instance's `authType` or `loginMode`
         property: